 For in a spiritual sense, place is not something external, to which a slave might come against his will when the overseer uses his scourge.
 And the path is not something that does not matter whether one rides forwards or backwards.
 But the place and the path are within a man and just as the place is the blessed state of the striving soul, so the path is the striving soul’s continual transformation.
 [Emphasis mine.]
 (Purity of Heart is to Will One Thing, p.
 84; Harper & Row Edition, 1956.)

 Our Historical, Intellectual Situation

 The Critical Zone exists in many respects because of the unique cultural and intellectual characteristics of our emerging postmodern intellectual climate.
 Enlightenment-based modernism is now widely perceived as a dismal failure.
 Dead are the pretenses of modernist truth—the belief in universal answers obtained through autonomous, self-reliant thought.
 In its place, postmodernism now assumes that “being human” and all other social and mental realities are merely products of the forces and languages in culture.
 We construct reality subjectively, from linguistic materials that have no objective reference to a “real” reality that stands outside or beyond them.
-[For a concise treatment of postmodernism, see my article “Postmodernism” (News & Views, June 1998) available at mckenziestudycenter.org.]
+[For a concise treatment of postmodernism, see my article “Postmodernism” (originally in News & Views, June 1998).]

 So then, at the beginning of this new millennium, our civilization is experiencing a deep moral malaise and profound spiritual confusion.
 The fabric of our society is under terrible stress, showing signs of serious breakdown and disintegration.
 At the core of this disintegration, I believe, is a loss of agreed upon social mores, ethics, and shared ideals for personal character.
 We have no cultural and intellectual consensus of what is good, true, and valuable.